theInternauts/GithubAPI/README.md

 ## Comments
 - I would be happy to discuss my organizational choices with you in an interview and/or phonecall.
+- I have been reading about the VIPER pattern for a few weeks now; so I thought I should try it out.
+  I'm not sure I implemented it correctly.
+I have... thoughts about it.
 - I made heavy use of protocols for easy(er) composability in the overall codebase.
 In theory, components can be more easily replaced in situ.
 - I took this challenge
 - I did not just sit down and type this all out from memory.
 Took this test an an opportunity to